 Passover approaches, and Jesus eats the last supper meal with his friends, washes their feet, prays in the Garden of Gethsemane, is betrayed by Judas, captured by his enemies, and many other important events of the last days of his earthly life.

 The Actions of the People on Palm Sunday

 The people put their garments on the road, and some of them cut down tree branches.

 These people were inspired to give sacrificially at great cost, just like the woman Mary the evening before.
 The people laid their cloaks on the road.

 An interesting detail, is that the apostles laid their garments not on the road, but on the donkey's back.
 This little detail may have been arranged by God to show their closer participation in the ministry and message of Jesus.

 Garments were very expensive in those days.
 Laying down your garment was very symbolic.
 Before his conversion, Paul, then named Saul, held the garments of those stoning Stephen, and shared in the guilt of murder.
 (Acts 7:58; 22:20)

-There are many details that can help us "see" the story and picture it in our minds.
+Some details can help us to better "see" the story and picture it in our minds.

-From pictures I've seen online, it seems that there is relatively little vegetation.
+From images of the area, it seems that there is relatively little vegetation.

 We don't know how it looked like in Jesus day, but it's hard to imagine rocky dry ground bearing much lush greenery without extensive irrigation.
 There probably were not many trees.